-If your child has a chronic ear infection, the physical structure of ears, nose, and throat may be the problem.
+If your child has a chronic ear infection, it is very likely that the physical structure of ears, nose, and throat may be the problem.
 In such cases, an ENT specialist may recommend a safe, advanced, and proven procedure.
-The advanced daycare procedures have a very high success rate.

-They can be performed on patients of all age group.
-Even though the procedures are suggested to the patients when all other treatments fail to deliver desired results.
-Mostly, chronic infections take time to heal or inflict pain.
+When all other treatments fail to deliver desired results, then doctors recommend these procedures to the patients.
+However, chronic infections take time to heal or inflict pain.
 They need to be treated at the earliest.

 Is surgery needed for every ear disorder?

-Most ear infections do not require medical intervention and resolve on their own within a few days.
-Experts recommend a wait of 48 hours before prescribing antibiotics in cases of an acute ear infection.
-A follow-up visit needs to be in check as sometimes even small cases turn severe and require immediate medical intervention.
-This is not unheard of in cases of illness in the ears, a condition turned severe without causing major pain or symptom.
+Although the majority of ear infections do not require medical intervention and resolve on their own within a few days, experts recommend waiting for 48 hours before prescribing antibiotics.
+This fact also applies in cases of illness in the ears, in which a condition can tun severe without any major pain or symptom.
+Therefore, a follow-up visit needs to be in check as sometimes even in small cases as these can turn severe and require immediate medical intervention.

 What are the courses of treatment?